 According to Standing Order 81, parliamentary select committees on specific issues can be established.
 Typically, these committees include both government and opposition lawmakers.
 During Najib Razak's reign, the formation of select committees was seen as rare and limited.
-Only a few select committees have been formed, including the Select Committee on Electoral Process Improvement in 2011 and the Select Committee on the Lynas Advanced Materials Plant (LAMP) project in 2012 (Hassan and Kartivelu 2021).
+Only a few select committees were formed, including the Select Committee on Electoral Process Improvement in 2011 and the Select Committee on the Lynas Advanced Materials Plant (LAMP) project in 2012 (Muhamad Sayuti and Kartivelu 2021).

-Opposition leader Anwar Ibrahim (2021) in an interview with him stated that the least of this special parliamentary committee "resulted in a lack of check and balance process in parliament."
+Anwar Ibrahim in an interview stated that the least of this special parliamentary committee "resulted in a lack of check and balance process in parliament."
 He continued, saying:

 The special parliamentary committee is the most important part of the parliament.
 When we look at other developed countries, we can see that this special committee monitors the government.
 If necessary, this committee will summon the parties involved in the government to address issues that arise and require resolution.
-That is why these committees must be strengthened in order to hold the government accountable while it governs the country.
+That is why these committees must be strengthened to hold the government accountable while it governs the country.

 Select committees are given a larger role in other countries, such as the United Kingdom, where the number of committees established covers every ministry in the government.
 Each of these committees has at least 11 members made up of government and opposition lawmakers who act to scrutinise, investigate, and gather evidence on matters pertaining to the ministry.
-The findings of the investigation are then reported to parliament, printed, and posted on the parliamentary website, and the government typically has 60 days to respond to the committee's reports and recommendations.
-The government then provided feedback on whether the proposal should be accepted or rejected (Norton 2012).
+The findings of the investigation are reported to parliament, printed and posted on the parliamentary website, and the government typically has 60 days to respond to the committee's reports and recommendations.
+The government then provides feedback on whether the proposal should be accepted or rejected (Norton 2012).

-This is what PH did after GE-14.
-According to Khoo (2020), the PH established ten parliamentary select committees based on the promised political reforms, namely: (i) Special Select Committee for Consideration of Bills, (ii) Special Select Committee on Budget, (iii) Special Select Committee on Gender Equality and Family Development, (iv) Special Select Committee on Major Public Appointments, (v) Special Select Committee on Defence and Home Affairs, (vi) Special Select Committee on State and Federal Relations, (vii) Special Select Committee on Election, (viii) Special Select Committee on Human Rights and Constitutional Affairs, (x) Special Select Committee on International Relations and Trade; and (xi) Special Select Committee on Science, Innovation and Environment.
-Aside from the mentioned select committees, a caucus with more members has been established, namely the Parliamentary Caucus on Reforms, which is chaired by Anwar Ibrahim.
+This is what PH did after GE14.
+According to Khoo (2020), the PH established 10 parliamentary select committees based on the promised political reforms.

+- 1. Special Select Committee for Consideration of Bills - 2.
+Special Select Committee on Budget - 3.
+Special Select Committee on Gender Equality and Family Development - 4.
+Special Select Committee on Major Public Appointments - 5.
+Special Select Committee on Defence and Home Affairs - 6.
+Special Select Committee on State and Federal Rela - 7.
+Special Select Committee on Election - 8.
+Special Select Committee on Human Rights and Constitutional Affairs - 9.
+Special Select Committee on International Relations and Trade - 10.
+Special Select Committee on Science, Innovation and Environment

+Aside from the mentioned select committees, a caucus with more members had been established, namely the Parliamentary Caucus on Reforms, which was chaired by Anwar Ibrahim.

-According to Research for Social Advancement Berhad (REFSA), the establishment of a select committee played a successful role in the government's check and balance system from 2018 to 2019 (Rashid 2019).
+According to Research for Social Advancement Berhad (REFSA), the establishment of a select committee played a successful role in the government's check and balance system from 2018 to 2019 (Fakhrurrazi 2019).
 This is evident in government acts and policies that must first pass through this special select committee before being tabled in parliament.
-In 2019, for example, the Anti-Sexual Harassment and Gender Equality Act was first reviewed by the Special

-Select Committee on Human Rights and Gender Equality before being introduced in parliament.
-This includes the IPCMC Bill, which was first referred to the Special Select Committee for Consideration of Bills (Rahman et al. 2019).
+In 2019, for example, the Anti-Sexual Harassment and Gender Equality Act was first reviewed by the Special Select Committee on Human Rights and Gender Equality before being introduced in parliament.
+This includes the IPCMC Bill, which was first referred to the Special Select Committee for Consideration of Bills (Mohd Anwar, Zanariah and Mohd Iskandar 2019).